Computer Siksha

 Dashes (–)

-Correct Answer: C — Bullet points (•) By default, an unordered list created with <ul> marks each <li> item with a solid bullet point (•).
+Correct Answer: C — Bullet points (•) By default, an unordered list created with <ul> consequently marks each <li> item with a solid bullet point (•).
 This visual marker clearly distinguishes each item without implying any specific order.
-Furthermore, you can change the bullet style using CSS, for example to a circle or square.
+Furthermore, you can change the bullet style using CSS.
 In contrast, ordered lists use numbers.
 Therefore, use <ul> whenever bullets suit the content better than numbers.

 Background Image